 Some today may glance at a map and suggest Staffordshire’s shape doesn’t make much sense.
 ‘Just an arbitrary line on a map, surely?’ and ‘Why so long?’
 However, turn the map around and look at it from a Trent waterman’s perspective, as the area covered by the headwaters of the River Trent and the goods portage road taking goods to the south-bound river systems around Stourbridge.
 Then the shape makes much more sense.
 With Tamworth / Lichfield being the strategic district which sits naturally between the two.

 Picture: 1620s map, turned sideways and with some huge text overlay removed for clarity.
 From a military perspective this must surely have been how the Angles, coming up the Trent from the east and pressing west, understood the territory.

+It rather resembles a tree, when seen turned to one side.
 I imagine that Tolkien might also have been rather charmed to learn that his beloved Staffordshire was shaped like one of his equally beloved trees, though I know of no evidence he ever spotted this map-turn / Trent tributaries perception of Staffordshire.